 A minimally invasive treatment for mitral regurgitation

-You will be put under anesthesia for the procedure, which typically takes one to three hours.
-Over 90 percent of patients go home the next day after receiving the MitraClip.
+You will be put under anesthesia for the procedure, which typically takes 1-3 hours.
+More than 90 percent of patients go home the next day after receiving the MitraClip.

 Am I a good candidate for MitraClip?

-The FDA requires that candidates for the MitraClip procedure have mitral regurgitation that's caused by the mitral valve, not an issue with the heart itself.
+The FDA requires that candidates for the MitraClip procedure have MR that's caused by the mitral valve, not an issue with the heart itself.
 Good candidates also must be considered too high-risk for traditional surgery.

 You should not receive the MitraClip procedure if you have one of the following conditions: